Windy City Pro Wrestling: 1990s

 The annual Battle of the Belts supercard was aired on SportsChannel on May 22, 1993, and two years later, it presented Sailor Art Thomas a "Lifetime Service to Sport Award" on May 16, 1995.
-The promotion also began holding events in venues outside the Chicago-area such the Hammond Civic Center in Hammond, Indiana and Hempstead High School in Dubuque, Iowa in February 1996.
+The promotion also began holding events in venues outside the Chicago area, such as the Hammond Civic Center in Hammond, Indiana and Hempstead High School in Dubuque, Iowa in February 1996.
 In September, the promotion initiated in a nine-month legal dispute with Ted Turner's World Championship Wrestling regarding trademark infringement over the use of the WCW acronym.
 The matter was settled out of court and in late 1997, the promotion was renamed Windy City Pro Wrestling (WCPW).

 In August 1999, the promotion began broadcasting live events via the internet through the website LiveOnTheNet.com as part of its Sunday afternoon sports lineup featuring Mike Anthony, "Tenacious" Terry Allen, Ripper Manson, Stone Manson, Steve Boz, Willie "Da Bomb" Richardson, Sgt.
 Storm, The Outfit, Lips Manson and Greg "The Hammer" Valentine.

 2000s

 The promotion managed to survive during the decade, and due in part to its wrestling school and televised events in the Chicago-area, several light heavyweight wrestlers such as Ace Steel, Sosay, Kevin Quinn, Christopher Daniels, "Tenacious" Terry Allen, Steve Boz, Brandon Bishop, Vic Capri, and Jayson Reign emerged from the promotion during the late 1990s and early 2000s.
 During the last several years, independent wrestlers such as Colt Cabana, Abyss and Austin Aries among others have made appearances in the promotion as have WWF veterans King Kong Bundy, Greg "The Hammer" Valentine, and Jerry "The King" Lawler.

-On May 20, 2000, WCPW promoted the Largest Battle Royal in History at that time.
-Battle of the Belts 2000, an event held in The Hammond Civic Center in front of 2500 fans, was an event main evented by a 3 ring, 120 person Battle Royal to crown the first-ever WCPW Battle Royal Champion.
-Bigtime won the Championship that night in what is still the largest championship match in all of pro wrestling history.
+On May 20, 2000, WCPW staged Battle of the Belts 2000 at the Hammond Civic Center.
+The card culminated in a three-ring, 120-person battle royal for the inaugural WCPW Battle Royal Championship, which Bigtime won.

 The promotion remained popular with Chicago wrestling fans favoring its "old school" wrestling approach unlike "sports entertainment" based promotions such as the World Wrestling Federation, and it began competing with rival promotions such as All American Wrestling, Independent Wrestling Association Midsouth and AWA Slam.
 Working with its affiliate organization Urban American Professional Wrestling in Chicago's inner-city areas in recent years, its South Side wrestling school was featured on Insomniac with Dave Attell in 2002.